Hyeseong0317/Biomedical_Segmentation/README.md

 [SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation](https://arxiv.org/pdf/1511.00561.pdf)

+SegNet on the other hand is more efficient since it only stores the max-pooling indices of the feature maps and uses them in its decoder network to achieve good performance.

 [PSPNet: Pyramid Scene Parsing Network](https://arxiv.org/pdf/1612.01105.pdf)

 [2.5D: Deep learning of the sectional appearances of 3D CT images for anatomical structure segmentation based on an FCN voting method.]()